DataDog/documentation/content/en/service_management/incident_management/declare.md

 ## From a Synthetic test

-Create incidents directly from your [Synthetic tests page][8] from the Actions dropdown.
+Create incidents directly from a [Synthetic test][8] through the Actions dropdown.
 Select **Declare incident** to open an incident creation modal, where a summary of the test is added to your incident timeline, allowing you to pursue the investigation from there.

 {{< img src="service_management/incidents/declare/synthetics_declare_incident.png" alt="Declare an incident from a Synthetic test." style="width:90%;" >}}